-In Fig. 4, an example of ECLAP Social Graph of content is shown after expanding some nodes.
-The relationships visualized by the Social Graph are reported in Appendix A. The Social Graph is also presented in the Europeana ThoughtLab page on new ways of searching and browsing (http://pro.europeana.eu/web/guest/thoughtlab/ new-ways-of-searching-and-browsing#SocialGraph). get access to the Social Graph in their home page where several content lists are also accessible: recently played, last posted, popular, latest contributions from your groups and colleagues, top rated, your favorites, your uploads, potential colleagues, latest updates, featured content, etc. The Social Graph does not offer any support for creating new edges, while the above-mentioned lists can be of help in creating new edges.
-The most requested operation has been to Open a node (43 %, for example, to access a recommendation, to see the content of other users), then to Expand a node (29 %, where to expand a media object covers 17 %) and then to see the More related content (18 %), the Focus operation reaches about 10 % of the requested operations since the Social Graph has been activated (2013-01-29) until the mid of September 2013.
-Figure 5 reports in more detail the distribution of the interactions among the different types of actions.
+In Figure 4, an example of ECLAP social graph of content is shown after expanding some nodes.
+The relationships visualized by the social graph are reported in Appendix A. The Social Graph is also presented in the Europeana ThoughtLab page on new ways of searching and browsing (http://pro.europeana.eu/web/guest/thoughtlab/new-ways-of-searching-and-browsing#SocialGraph).

+According to the users interaction analysis of the social graph and of the whole portal, 5.8% of unique users interacted with the social graph.
+The ECLAP users get access to the Social Graph in their home page where several content lists are also accessible: recently played, last posted, popular, latest contributions from your groups and colleagues, top rated, your favorites, your uploads, potential colleagues, latest updates, featured content, etc. The social graph does not offer any support for creating new edges, while the above mentioned lists can be of help in creating new edges.
+The most requested operation has been to Open a node (43%, for example to access a recommendation, to see the content of other users), then to Expand a node (29%, where to expand a media object covers 17%) and then to see the More related content (18%), the Focus operation reaches about 10% of the requested operations since the social graph has been activated (2013-01-29) until the mid of September 2013.
+Figure 5 reports in more details the distribution of the interactions among the different types of actions.